• About.

 • Value.

-When we apply Design Thinking to maximise human receptivity and rapport, we also include the rigour of Value Engineering.
+When we apply Design Thinking to maximise human receptivity and rapport in guiding no-code innovation, we also include the rigour of Value Engineering.
+This is all about creating a robust Return On Investment (ROI) model.

-Value Engineering was originally conceived by Lawrence D. Miles5, a General Electric engineer.
+Value Engineering was originally conceived by Lawrence D. Miles3, a General Electric engineer.
 Miles' techniques have saved design engineers, manufacturing engineers, purchasing agents and service providers millions of dollars.

 To quote Miles, it was necessary to show "why so much unnecessary costs exist in everything we do and how to identify, clarify, and separate costs which bear no relationship to customers' needs or desires."